Inference and Learning of Nonlinear LFR State-Space Models: Method

 \subsection{Full nonlinear initialization}

-The next step is to initialize all NL-LFR model parameters, which is achieved by solving (\ref{eq:optimization_problem}) with \(\theta_{wz} \subseteq \theta\) as decision variables and \(\theta_{uy} \subseteq \theta\) as static ones.
-The optimization scheme follows an inference and learning approach, where \textit{inference} estimates the latent variables based on the observed data in \(\mathcal{D}\) and the LTI parameters, and \textit{learning} uses the inferred variables to efficiently estimate the coefficients \(\beta\).
+The next step is to initialize all NL-LFR model parameters, which is achieved by minimizing (\ref{eq:loss_function}) with \(\theta_{wz}\) as decision variables and \(\theta_{uy}\) as static ones.
+The optimization scheme follows an inference and learning approach, where \textit{inference} estimates the latent signals based on the observed data in \(\mathcal{D}\) and the LTI parameters, and \textit{learning} uses the inferred signals to efficiently estimate the coefficients \(\beta\).

-Before optimization, \(\theta_{wz}\) is initialized using matrices \(B_w^*\), \(C_z^*\), \(D_{yw}^*\), and \(D_{zu}^*\), of which the elements are randomly sampled from a normal distribution with zero mean and unit variance.
-Specifically: